 An exploratory study into teachers’ beliefs and experiences about allocating studentsTeaching and Teacher Education (2019)

-Overarching professional identity themes in student teacher workplace learningTeachers and Teaching: Theory and Practice (2019)
+Overarching professional identity themes in student teacher workplace learningTeachers and Teaching (2019)

 Factors influencing students’ proficiency development in the fraction domain : the role of teacher cognitions and behaviour.Research Papers in Education (2019)